UofT-EcoSystem/incubator-mxnet/README.md

 This folder contains *MXNet* that is based on ver.0.12.1.
 Please refer to
 [this page](https://github.com/UofT-EcoSystem/incubator-mxnet/compare/v0.12.0...UofT-EcoSystem:bojian/Echo-Refactored)
-for the changes with respect to the base `v0.12.0` branch.
+for all the changes made.